Dsek-LTH/member-page/README.md

 ## Prerequisites
 - Docker
 - `.env` file
-- nodejs and npm (development only)
+- nodejs (version 16) and npm (development only)
 - (recommended) Visual studio code for typescript (development only)

+### If on windows
+You need to install the Visual C++ Build Environment.
+The easy way to do this is just to install the npm-package windows-build-tools:

+`npm install --global --production windows-build-tools`

 ### Example .env
 ```